putyourlightson/craft-sprig-core/README.md

 Issues should be reported to https://github.com/putyourlightson/craft-sprig/issues

-Changes are documented in https://github.com/putyourlightson/craft-sprig/blob/develop/CHANGELOG.md
+All changes are documented in https://github.com/putyourlightson/craft-sprig/blob/develop/CHANGELOG.md

 ## Documentation